-The new Chemical Gateway should be operational by March.
-Under the new system, chemicals will continue to be ordered by individual researchers and departments.
-The difference is that all orders will now come to the Central Warehouse where a Department of Environmental Health and Safety (EH&S) employee will apply a barcode to the product and enter the name and amount of the chemical and its destination into the EH&S Assist database.
+Under the Gateway system, chemicals will continue to be ordered by individual researchers and departments.
+The difference is that all orders will now come to the Central Warehouse, where Environmental Health and Safety (EH&S) staff will apply a barcode to the product, and enter the name, amount of the chemical and its destination into the EH&S Assist database.
 The chemicals will then be delivered by EH&S staff, rather than FedEx, UPS or other delivery service.